To edit a dashboard, you must have the following prerequisites:

 Moving a tile to the top or bottom of the dashboard

 In edit mode, you can move a tile to the top or bottom of the dashboard.
+Click the three-dot Dashboard actions menu, select Move tile, then select either Move to top or Move to bottom.

 The tile will remain in the column it's currently located in.
 If the tile is already at the top or the bottom of the column, the option to move it to that spot is disabled.